grafana/pyroscope/examples/tracing/jaeger/README.md

-## WARNING: This feature is experimental
+## Note: This feature is experimental

 This is just an experimental feature and there are several improvements needed to make this production ready.
 We would love to get feedback on how people view this feature and ideas on